skoolkid/skoolkit/sphinx/source/components.rst

 instructions in a skool file:

 * converting base and case
-* replacing addresses with labels in instruction operands
+* replacing addresses with labels in instruction operands; this is required for ASM output
-* generating a dictionary of references (for each instruction that refers to another instruction)
+* generating a dictionary of references (for each instruction that refers to another instruction); this is required for hyperlinking instruction operands in HTML output
-* generating a dictionary of referrers (for each instruction that is referred to by other instructions)
+* generating a dictionary of referrers (for each instruction that is referred to by other instructions); this is required by the special ``EREF`` and ``REF`` variables of the :ref:`FOREACH` macro
+* deciding whether to set byte values; this affects the :ref:`PEEK` macro and the :ref:`image macros <imageMacros>`, and instruction byte values in HTML output

 The object must supply the following API functions, in common with skoolkit.skoolparser.InstructionUtility:

 .. autoclass:: skoolkit.skoolparser.InstructionUtility
-   :members: calculate_references, convert, substitute_labels
+   :members: calculate_references, convert, set_byte_values, substitute_labels

 Memory map entries and remote entries have the following attributes: